Natural Gas STAR Program

 *Note that percentages may not add up to 100% due to rounding.

-**The program received additional data for activities conducted in 2013 and 2014 during the current reporting season.
-The historical time series was recalculated, incorporating these new data, so totals reported this year will not match those reported in previous accomplishments reports.
+**During the current reporting season, the program received corrected data for activities conducted in previous years.
+The historical time series was recalculated, incorporating these updated data, so totals reported this year will not match those reported in previous accomplishments reports.

-- Reducing emissions when removing accumulated fluid in gas wells by optimizing gas well venting times; installing a plunger or artificial lift system; or operating smart well automation
+- Reducing emissions when removing accumulated fluid in gas wells by installing a plunger or artificial lift system; or operating smart well automation

 - Installing vapor recovery units (VRUs) on storage tank atmospheric vents